-4) Select the Burn tool from the Tool Panel.
-This tool darkens areas of an image.

-5) Set the Exposure to a low amount and then try using the tool to add a new shadow to the image as shown below.
+- 4) Select the Burn tool from the Tool Palette Solution.
+This tool darkens areas of an image. - 5) Set the Exposure to a low amount and then try using the tool to add a new shadow to the image as shown below.

-- 6) Select the Sponge tool from the Tool Panel .
-This tool allows you to either Saturate (to intensify the colour saturation) or Desaturate depending on which is selected at the top in the Options Panel.
-7) Try using the Sponge tool on the image with both the Saturate and Desaturate options selected - 7) Try using the Sponge tool on the image with both the Saturate and Desaturate options selected to see the effect.
+- 6) Select the Sponge tool from the Tool Palette .
+This tool allows you to either Saturate (to intensify the colour saturation) or Desaturate depending on which is selected at the top in the Options Palette. - 7) Try using the Sponge tool on the image with both the Saturate and Desaturate options selected to see the effect.